Elevator (2008 film): Background

-In 2004, during a student party at the Caragiale Academy of Theatrical Arts and Cinematography (UNATC), Gabriel Pintilei began work on what would become the play entitled Elevator.
+In 2004, during a student party at the Caragiale Academy of Theatrical Arts and Cinematography (UNATC), Gabriel Pintilie began work on what would become the play entitled Elevator.
 He won the DramAcum2 contest for the play.

 Alexandra Păun and George Dorobanţu became interested in the cinematographic adaptation of the play after seeing a stage version directed by Adrian Zaharia, at the Teatrul Foarte Mic theater in Bucharest.
 In 2005 Păun and Dorobanţu met Gabriel Pintilei.
 After seeing the performances of Iulia Verdeş and Cristi Petrescu in a performance of the play that Pintilei directed, Păun and Dorobanţu cast the two stage actors in leading, and only, roles in the film.

 Principal photography took place during 18 days, in August and September 2005, in the Odeon Theatres cargo elevator.
 The editing dragged on for 2 years, and Florin Piersic Jr joined during the post-production phase as a technical consultant.
 Ada Milea composed the score, while the end title's song was written by Dan Lăzărescu.

 The film was first screened in 2008 at the International Film Festival of Uruguay.